JacobRoberts/chess/README.md

 ### search/

-- Handles everything related to the AI, including negamax search and board evaluation.
+- Handles everything related to the AI, including alphabeta search and board evaluation.

 ### web/